GabrielRRussell/CookieCollector-3DS-/README.md

 # Compilation

 Clone the repo, and unzip it somewhere.
-Make a new directory labelled 'source', and place 'main.c' in there.
 CD to the root of the repo, and run 'make'.
 Once it has finished, it will produce an ELF and a 3DSX file of the same name.
 Grab the SDMH from the release page, and then use that instead of the generated one.

 This assumes you have installed the necessary libraries and DevkitPro.